 RMB'000

+Cost
-Cost As at 1 January 2019, 31 December 2019, 1 January 2020 and

-31 December 2020 429,857
+As at 1 January 2020, 31 December 2020, 1 January 2021 and 31 December 2021 429,857

 Accumulated impairment

-As at 1 January 2019 200,609

-Impairment loss recognised for the year 217,249

-As at 31 December 2019 and 1 January 2020 417,858
+As at 1 January 2020 417,858

 Impairment loss recognised for the year 11,999

-As at 31 December 2020 429,857
+As at 31 December 2020, 1 January 2021 and 31 December 2021 429,857

-Carrying amount As at 31 December 2020
+Carrying amount As at 31 December 2021

-As at 31 December 2019 11,999
+As at 31 December 2020

-Goodwill amounted to approximately RMB429,857,000 were arisen from the acquisition of Cable King Limited and its subsidiaries ("Cable King Group") during the year ended 31 December 2016 which are allocated to Gaming CGU.
+Goodwill amounted to approximately RMB429,857,000 were arisen from the acquisition of Cable King Limited and its subsidiaries ("Cable King Group") during the year ended 31 December 2016 which was allocated to Gaming CGU.

-The mobile game industry in China is highly competitive, with frequent introduction of new games and rapid adoption of technological and product advancements.
-The industry also sees dominant players with substantial financial and technical resources.
+The mobile game industry in China was highly competitive, with frequent introduction of new games and rapid adoption of technological and product advancements.
+The industry also saw dominant players with substantial financial and technical resources.

-The Group's existing games are at the recession stage of their respective life cycle, resulting in significant shrinkage in contribution to the segment results for the year under review.
-The Group has been making efforts to review its strategies and resources for the segment, and there is no new game launched during the year ended 31 December 2020 and in forseeable future.
+The Group's existing games were at the recession stage of their respective life cycle, resulting in significant shrinkage in contribution to the segment results for the year under review.
+The Group had been making efforts to review its strategies and resources for the segment, and there was no new game launched during the year ended 31 December 2020 and in foreseeable future.

-In view of the unfavourable operating results of Cable King Group, it is uncertain that Cable King Group will be able to generate positive cash flow in the future, the recoverable amount of Cable King Group has been determined based on value in use calculation.
-The Directors expect that the recoverable amount of Cable King Group will be minimal and, as such, the Directors have decided to fully impaired the goodwill of approximately RMB11,999,000 and the intangible assets of approximately RMB7,135,000 related to the Cable King Group as stated in Note 18 under "other operating loss" (Note 10).
+In view of the unfavourable operating results of Cable King Group, it was uncertain that Cable King Group would be able to generate positive cash flow in the future, the recoverable amount of Cable King Group had been determined based on value in use calculation.
+The Directors expected that the recoverable amount of Cable King Group would be minimal and, as such, the Directors had decided to fully impair the goodwill of approximately RMB11,999,000 and the intangible assets of approximately RMB7,135,000 related to the Cable King Group during the year ended 31 December 2020 under "other operating losses" (Note 10).